Lynn Matthews

 Lynn Otto Matthews (born 1944) is an American former college football player who was recognized as an All-American.
 Matthews later became a newspaper publishing executive.

-Early years
+Early life

 Matthews was born in Tampa, Florida.
-He attended Chamberlain High School in Tampa, and he played high school football for the Chamberlain Chiefs.
+He attended Chamberlain High School in Tampa, and he played high school football as Captain for the Chamberlain Chiefs, earning a spot on the All-City, All-Conference, and All-State Football Teams.

 All-American college football career

 Matthews accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played defensive end for coach Ray Graves' Florida Gators football team from 1963 to 1965. he initially played both ways, at tight end and defensive end, but played defense exclusively after his sophomore year.
 He was a three-year letterman and was the defensive hero for the Gators in a 14–0 win over the Auburn Tigers in 1964.
 He was selected as a second-team All-Southeastern Conference (SEC) selection in 1964 and 1965, and a first-team All-American in 1965.
 He was known as a big-play maker and is regarded as one of the finest defensive ends for the Gators, and helped lead the Gators to their first New Year's Day bowl game, the 1966 Sugar Bowl.
 Matthews graduated from the university with a bachelor's degree in 1966, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."
 In 1999, he was chosen as a second-team selection to the University of Florida's All-Century Team, and the Gators' All-Time Team in 1983.